shubham3597/Innovacer-SDE-Intern-Assignment---PYTHON-SCRIPT/README.md

 This script also handles the errors, validations and no response cases as well.
 It is being written in a well structured and properly formatted manner

+<h1>For Development Purposes</h1>
+# PLEASE DO NOT FORGET TO INITIALSE THE `MY_ADDRESS = 'YOUR_GMAIL_ID'` & `PASSWORD = 'YOUR_PASSWORD'` ON LINE 24 & 25 RESPECTIVELY WITH YOUR DESIRED CREDENTIALS SO AS TO BE THE SENDER OF THE EMAIL
+# ALSO THE SERVER IS USING GMAIL SMTP CLIENT THEREFORE, PLEASE TURN ON THE ACCESS TO LESS SECURE APPS UNDER YOUR GMAIL ACCOUNT SETTINGS.

+If you want to work with your `localDB` kindly import the `innovacer.sql` database into your system and accordingly change your settings from `line 27-31`